halftrainedharry/AdvSearch/core/components/advsearch/docs/AdvSearch_Documentation.md

 **Non ajax mode**<br>
 Search results are displayed in a new page (page reloading).

-**Search engine**<br>
-AdvSearch could runs with two different engine: mysql and zend+mysql.
-Zend engine allows to do a search in an index repository first before to get the results from the mysql database.
-This needs to index documents first.
-For performance reasons, this engine should be reserved for search in dynamic contents.

 **Search in dynamic contents**<br>
 Mysql database store only static contents.
 If a document has one or several MODx tags (chunk, tvs, snippet calls …) the parsed results are not stored in the database.
 To do a search in parsed resources, the parsed documents' should be first processed and search terms found in these documents stored in an additional repository (a folder).
 Then this repository is used in conjunction with MySQL to provide search results.